async-worker/aiologger/README.md

 ## Lazy initialization

-Since the actual stream initialization only happens on the first log call, its possible to initialize the `aiologger.Logger` instances outside a running event
+Since the actual stream initialization only happens on the first log call, it's possible to initialize `aiologger.Logger` instances outside a running event
 loop: